Wiros9/book/docs/ref/glossary.rst

     See :mod:`lino.modlib.cal.management.commands.watch_calendars`

   loaddata
-    one of Django's standard management commands.
+    one of Django's standard :term:`django-admin command`s.
     See `Django docs <http://docs.djangoproject.com/en/2.2/ref/django-admin/#loaddata-fixture-fixture>`_

   makeui
-    A Lino-specific Django management command that
+    A Lino-specific :term:`django-admin command` that
     writes local files needed for the front end.
     See :doc:`/topics/qooxdoo`.

   makedocs
-    A Lino-specific Django management command that
+    A Lino-specific :term:`django-admin command` that
     writes a Sphinx documentation tree about the models installed on this site.
     :mod:`lino.management.commands.makedocs`